fireship-io/fireship.io/content/lessons/how-to-build-a-slack-bot/index.md

 ### Listen to Slash Commands

-Events are great, but somethings you want to give users tools to manually kick off interactivity - that's where [slash commands](https://api.slack.com/interactivity/slash-commands) come in.
+Events are great, but sometimes you want to give users tools to manually kick off interactivity - that's where [slash commands](https://api.slack.com/interactivity/slash-commands) come in.
 They work very similar to events, but are triggered by the user entering `/some-command` into the workspace.

 {{< figure src="img/slack-app-slash.png" caption="Slash commands follow the same basic flow as events" >}}